 Bellevue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bellevue is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bellevue who work in sales jobs (13.83%), office and administrative support (10.96%), and healthcare (8.94%).
+Overall, Bellevue is a village of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Bellevue who work in office and administrative support (19.16%), sales jobs (7.32%), and personal care services (6.07%).

-The rate of college-level education in Bellevue is quite a bit lower than the national average among all cities of 21.84%: just 11.76% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bellevue with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.62% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Native American.
-Important ancestries of people in Bellevue include Irish, English, Dutch, and French.
+Important ancestries of people in Bellevue include German, Irish, English, Dutch, and French.

 The most common language spoken in Bellevue is English.
-Other important languages spoken here include German and Scandinavian languages.
+Other important languages spoken here include Polish and German/Yiddish.